-GWEN JORGENSEN.
-She went from accountant to No. 1 triathlete.
+GWEN JORGENSEN: She went from accountant to No. 1 triathlete.
 She was the 2014 and 2015 International Triathlon Union (ITU) World Triathlon Series Champion.
-She also was a member of the 2012 Olympic Team and will represent the United States in the triathlon at the 2016 Summer Olympics in Brazil, Jorgensen joined a public company accounting firm after receiving a graduate degree in accounting.
+She also was a member of the 2012 Olympic Team and won Gold at the 2016 Summer Olympics in Brazil.
+Jorgensen joined a public company accounting firm after receiving a graduate degree in accounting.
 "She was totally enjoying the people she worked with and the work that she was doing."
 Gradually, though, Jorgensen worked fewer and fewer hours while training more and more.
-Gwen argued that counterbalance to all the brain."
+Gwen argued that "her work provided a nice counterbalance to all the training.
+She liked using her brain."